steveya/steveya.github.io/_posts/2024-05-19-short-rate-models-2.md

 ![Figure 4.
 Distribution of ML estimates of the Merton Model parameters](/assets/img/post_assets/short-rate-models-2/merton_term_structure.png)

 We can see immediately that the MLE estimates of $$\mu$$, while unbiased, have a high variance.
 This is consistent with the observation that the mean of a distribution is a lot harder to estimate precisely than the variance.
 This problem is even more pronounced for the more complicated processes, such as the Vasicek model.
-We will discuss this in length in the [next next post](https://steveya.github.io/posts/short-rate-models-4/) on calibrating the Vasicek model.
+We will discuss this in length in the [post 4]({% post_url 2024-09-16-short-rate-models-4 %}) on calibrating the Vasicek model.

 ## Wrapping Up
 We now know the Merton model, a simple one-factor short-rate equilibrium model that is also an affine term-structure model.
-In the previous [post](https://steveya.github.io/posts/short-rate-models-1/), we derived the price of a ZCB from the short-rate model and wrote a simple Python implementation of the ZCB price and yields.
+In the [previous post]({% post_url 2024-05-10-short-rate-models-1 %}), we derived the price of a ZCB from the short-rate model and wrote a simple Python implementation of the ZCB price and yields.

 In this post, We also learn how to simulate short rates with this model and how to calibrate its parameters from market-observed short rates.

 We learn that the ZCB prices and yields are computed under the risk-neutral measure and calibrated to market-observed short rates yield parameters under the physical measure.
 However, the relationship of the parameters under these two measures still needs to be clarified, which prevents us from calibrating the model to market-observed yield curves.
-We will cover these topics much later, after introducing another popular short-rate model, the Vasicek model, in the [next post](https://steveya.github.io/posts/short-rate-models-3/).
+We will cover these topics much later, after introducing another popular short-rate model, the Vasicek model, in the [next post]({% post_url 2024-08-10-short-rate-models-3 %}).